Last Updated on July 25, 2021 by Rat Race Running

 When I started directly investing in stocks, it was the tail-end of a bull run — the market condition when stocks are just going up and up.

 Soon, the market hit its all-time high and started declining ever since.

 Fast forward to 2020.
-The pandemic hit the Philippine stock market hard and started crashing, and I was losing my capital in paper loss.
+The pandemic hit the Philippine stock market hard and started crashing, losing my capital in a paper loss.

 After a few months and the market started rallying, I decided to sell all my positions regardless of their price and have a fresh start in trading.